Morava K-theory of orthogonal groups and motives of projective quadrics: Stabilization of the Morava K-theory for special orthogonal groups

 Now we will prove an analogue of Lemma~\ref{tym} for any free theory.
-As a matter of fact, we deduce it from the case of Chow with the use of graded Nakayama's Lemma.
+As a matter of fact, we deduce it from the Chow case with the use of the graded Nakayama Lemma.